Internet censorship in Russia: Status

-Russia was rated "partly free" in Freedom on the Net by Freedom House in 2009 (score 49), 2011 (score 52), 2012 (score 52), 2013 (score 54), and 2014 (score 60) and as "not free" in 2015 (score 62), 2016 (score 65), 2017 (score 66), and 2018 (score 67) where scores range from 0 (most free) to 100 (least free).
+Russia was rated "partly free" in Freedom on the Net by Freedom House in 2009 (score 49), 2011 (score 52), 2012 (score 52), 2013 (score 54), and 2014 (score 60) and as "not free" in 2015 (score 62), 2016 (score 65), 2017 (score 66), and 2018 (score 67), where scores range from 0 (most free) to 100 (least free).
+In December 2025, Freedom House rated Russia "not free" (score 17).

-In 2004 only a minority of Russians (8% of the population) had Internet access.
+In 2004, only a minority of Russians (8% of the population) had Internet access.
 In May 2008, some 32.7 million users in Russia had access to the Internet (almost 30% of the population).
 In 2012, 75.9 million Russians (53% of the population) had access.
-In December 2015, most of the country, 92.8 million Russians (70% of the population) had Internet access.
+In December 2015, most of the country, 92.8 million Russians (70% of the population), had Internet access.

-Russia was on Reporters Without Borders list of countries under surveillance from 2010 to 2013 and was moved to the Internet Enemies list in 2014.
+Russia was on Reporters Without Borders' list of countries under surveillance from 2010 to 2013 and was moved to the Internet Enemies list in 2014.

 Russia was found to engage in selective Internet filtering in the political and social areas.
 The evidence of filtering was found in the conflict/security and Internet tools areas by the OpenNet Initiative in December 2010.

 Since 2015, Russia has been collaborating with Chinese Great Firewall security officials in implementing its data retention and filtering infrastructure.

 In September 2019, Roskomnadzor began installing equipment to isolate Russia, including mobile phones, from the rest of the Internet in the event the government directs such action, as required by a law taking effect in November 2019.
-The government's justification was to counteract potential cyber attacks from the United States, but some worried it might create an online "Iron Curtain".
+The government's justification was to counter potential cyberattacks from the United States, but some worried it might create an online "Iron Curtain."

 As of late February 2022, two of the world's leading social media platforms, Facebook and X, have been restricted in Russia by Roskomnadzor as a wartime measure amid the invasion of Ukraine.
-Internet rights monitor NetBlocks reported that Twitter and Facebook platforms were restricted, or throttled, across multiple providers on 26 February and 27 February respectively, with the bans becoming near-total by 4 March.
+Internet rights monitor NetBlocks reported that Twitter and Facebook platforms were restricted, or throttled, across multiple providers on 26 February and 27 February, respectively, with the bans becoming near-total by 4 March.